Ahmad Dhani: Legal issues

-Hate speech convictions
+Hate speech convictions and imprisonment

-Ahmad Dhani on 5 March 2017 posted on Twitter: "Siapa saja yg dukung Penista Agama adalah Bajingan yg perlu di ludahi muka nya" (English: "whoever supports the blasphemer is a bastard who needs to be spat in the face").
+On March 2017, Dhani posted on Twitter: "Siapa saja yg dukung Penista Agama adalah Bajingan yg perlu di ludahi muka nya" (English: "whoever supports the blasphemer is a bastard who needs to be spat in the face").
 The tweet was a reference to supporters of Jakarta Governor Basuki Tjahaja 'Ahok' Purnama, who was standing for re-election while on trial for insulting Islam.
 In November 2017, South Jakarta Police declared Dhani a suspect for hate speech.
 Dhani said he has never felt guilty.
 "In the examination I admitted that I hate those who defend religious blasphemers, I hate those who blaspheme religion, I also hate corruptors, rapists and drug dealers" he said.
 His trial commenced in April 2018 at South Jakarta District Court.
 On 28 January 2019, he was found guilty of hate speech and sentenced to one year and six months in jail.
 Prosecutors had recommended a two-year jail sentence.
 After the conclusion of his trial, he was sent to Jakarta's Cipinang jail.
 His lawyer Hendarsam Marantoko said he would appeal the verdict, which he described as an act of revenge for the jailing of Ahok.

 In a separate case, Surabaya District Court in East Java province on 11 June 2019 sentenced Dhani to one year in jail for referring to his political rivals as "idiots" in an online post.
 The court ruled he had violated Article 27, Clause 3, of the Information and Electronic Transactions Law.
 The one-year sentence was reduced to three months and a six-month suspended sentence on appeal.
 Dhani was released from Cipinang jail on 30 December 2019.
 His colleague Lieus Sungkharisma said Dhani's release was thanks to Prabowo Subianto, who was appointed defense minister while Dhani was jailed.
 Dhani said he would continue to support Prabowo's presidential aspirations.

 LGBT views

 Ahmad Dhani once gave a statement that he supports LGBT and will legalize same-sex marriage if he is elected president.
-However, after he became affiliated with PKS, a right-wing party, he changed his statement.
+However, he later changed his statement.
 He even forbade his son to study in London for fear of homosexuality.
 He equated LGBT with rape, saying that LGBT people would drug his son and rape him.